changlinli/club-finances-site/README.md

 ==================

 A Django based generic website for generating site for keeping track of a club's finances.
-This was inspired by
+This is built from the site I built for the Harvard Shotokan Karate club to keep track of its finances.

 Prerequisites
 -------------